karrick/tar-pipe/README.md

 ## Limitations

+Because each hard links to a file is identical to each other hard link to the same file, the algorithm to determine whether a particular file system entry is a unique file or merely a hard link to another file in the same hierarchy is an O(n^2) problem that is not implemented here.
+Furthermore, even if two unique files have the same data does not mean the user wants a hard link created on the destination.
+As a result hard links on the source are replicated on the destination as merely another file that happens to have identical contents.

-The following file system objects are not yet implemented:
+The following file system objects are not supported:

-1. Character devices
-1. Block devices
+1. Block and Character devices (TODO)
-1. FIFOs
+1. Extracting a FIFO (named pipe) is not supported on Windows (OS limitation)
+1. UNIX domain sockets (tar archive format limitation)